|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Fluorine forms strong chemical bonds that are difficult to break for energy storage following energy discharge.

 The next best choices for energy storage are sodium (Na) and chlorine (Cl).
 However, chlorine is a dangerous gas.
 The practical way to use chlorine is to weakly chemically bind it to another element.
 This element must be chosen so that the resulting compound does not spontaneously decompose at the highest anticipated operating temperature.
-Hence the chlorine is usually stored as nickel chloride (NiCl2).
+Hence the chlorine is stored as nickel chloride (NiCl2).

 In theory a simple Na-NiCl2 molten salt cell could be made which when it discharges forms NaCl and Ni.
 However, to enable ion mobiity such a simple cell must be operated above the melting point of NaCl (801 C).
 That temperature is too high to be practical.